-TIES Clinic exists to provide psychiatric care and consultation to individuals with developmental disabilities or traumatic brain injuries who are unable to obtain psychiatric care from other providers due to financial situation, behavioral issues, or medical complexity.
-The clinic is scheduled on Wednesdays every other week with Steve Singer, MD, and once a month on Thursdays with Lauren Bern, MD.
+Patients seen in the TIES clinic often include individuals who are unable to obtain psychiatric care from other providers due to financial situation, behavioral issues, or medical complexity.
+The clinic is scheduled on the first Wednesdays and Thursday of every month with Steve Singer, MD, and twice a month on Thursdays with Lauren Bern, MD.
 Both are psychiatrists who have extensive experience treating persons with developmental disabilities.

 - Priority in timing of admission to the clinic is given to individuals who are having difficulties which threaten their health, safety, safety of others, or their ability to live in the community.
 Priority is by need first, then order of application.